 At some point someone working on “Doom Patrol” decided they weren’t messing around and gave Alan Mingo Jr. a truly devastating speech about transgender people’s humanity—to Joivan Wade—and it’s a wow aside in the episode.
 Sex Patrol goes all the way from hilarious to terrifying to, well, titillating but when Mingo delivers that monologue… everything else stops (in just the right way).

-The episode mostly follows Shapiro and her attempts to stay up late without Dalton finding out.
-Only she’s got a terrifying invisible monster friend who’s telling her she needs to start a lot of real trouble, which leads to a very difficult arc for Shapiro.
+The episode mostly follows Monterey and her attempts to stay up late without Dalton finding out.
+Only she’s got a terrifying invisible monster friend who’s telling her she needs to start a lot of real trouble, which leads to a very difficult arc for Monterey.
 Her casting is really working out for the show.

 Right before the appropriately terrifying, absolutely heartbreaking cliffhanger.
 Because it turns out the real plot line of the episode—and the season so far, actually—is how the entire team are bad dads.
 Except Wade.
 He’s just on his way toward it.
 And Bowlby.
 Though she’s got the bad dad in her too.